cloudera/hue/docs/sdk/sdk.md

 #### Putting Elements into the Navigation Bar

 When you provision your application we automatically set it up to have the history component in the header along with your app's icon.
 To accommodate these things, the header area of your application is given a relatively generous amount of space that you can use to show additional elements.
 You might want to use the space, for example, to add buttons to do things or to navigate.
-If you look around Hue itself you'll find a lot of examples.
+If you look around HUE itself you'll find a lot of examples.
 Here's the header of the File Browser application:

 ![File Browser Header](file_browser_header.png)